MichaelAJMitchell/Ecnetica/caoimhe_writeup.md

 feel like doing more?? maybe select three topics with the lowest mastery levels and run it for them or something?

-# concept clustered reviews (not finished)
+# concept clustered reviews

-How do you identify topics interleaving more efficient science of
+ interleaving more efficient science of learning-wise: try to encourage it.
-learning-wise: try to encourage it how actually are the nodes going to be clustered?

 Assuming you have the nodes clustered into levels corresponding roughly to chapter and concepts.
 Chapters are roughly textbook chapters.